arsena-k/disease_stigma/README.md

 TrainingW2V_Booted_CleanedUp.py
 * Train word2vec models on bootstrapped data.
 Use phrasers for each time window trained with the code "TrainingPhraser_CleanedUp.py"

-ValidatingStigmaScores.py (TO DO)
+ValidatingStigmaScores.py
-* Cross-validation
+* Cross-validation for dimensions
+* Cosine similarities between dimensions
-* Most and least similar words to various dimensions
+* Most and least similar words to each dimension

 WriteStigmaScores_CleanedUp.py
 * Compute each of 4 stigma scores and medicalization score for each disease, in each model, in each time period.
 Write results to CSVs.